 Cookie cutters are brilliant for turning boring sandwiches into enticing nibbles.
 A selection of different coloured fruits or vegetables look great laid out to make a rainbow.
-Our old favourite Pinterest is a fantastic source of fun food ideas for kids.

 Having kids help out often means a bit more mess to clear up afterwards.
 Try to be patient and allow for a little extra mess whilst they’re still learning.
-Check back to October’s Life Skill tips and you might even get them to help out with the clearing up too!

 Get free visual recipe sheets for tasty treats and snacks from The Autism helper.